About IPR

 IPR occupies a 7300 sq ft suite of offices in OSU's Townshend Hall, comprising a dedicated seminar room, several small meeting rooms, offices for faculty affiliates, graduate student suite, and space for hosting research projects including projects requiring special consideration for restricted or sensitive data.

-IPR Manager Corinne Rubright provides administrative and operational support for the unit.
+The IPR Manager provides administrative and operational support for the unit.

 Senior Grants Specialist Jill Morris provides assistance in the submission of proposals for external funding (especially NIH).

-Senior Research Associate Beth Boettner provides assistance with the management of restricted data.
+Research Scientist Beth Boettner provides assistance with the management of restricted data.

 Research Scientist Jason Thomas provides statistical advice and computing (including programming) assistance.